 If you are on the hunt for modern hallway flooring ideas, then you've landed on the right page.
 Once an afterthought in a scheme, flooring has taken up a leading role.

-We hark back through the Homes & Gardens archives – and ask the interior design experts for the latest advice when it comes to contemporary flooring for your hallway ideas.
+We look back through the Homes & Gardens archives – and ask the interior design experts for the latest advice when it comes to hallway flooring ideas with a contemporary twist.